Goose bumps: In humans

 Some people can deliberately evoke goose bumps in themselves without any external trigger.
 This is called "voluntarily generated piloerection."
 Further research is needed to discover more on such people.

 Goose bumps are accompanied by a specific physiological response pattern that is thought to indicate the emotional state of being moved.

 In humans, goose bumps occur everywhere on the body, including the legs, neck, and other areas of the skin that have hair.
 In some people, they even occur in the face or on the head.
 In humans, goose bumps tends to occur across the whole body, especially when elicited by thermal or emotional stimuli, and only locally when elicited via tactile stimuli.

 Piloerection is also a classic symptom of some diseases, such as temporal lobe epilepsy, some brain tumors, and autonomic hyperreflexia.
 Goose bumps can also be caused by withdrawal from opiates such as heroin.
 A skin condition that mimics goose bumps in appearance is keratosis pilaris.

 Causes

 Extreme temperatures

 Goose bumps can be experienced in the presence of flash-cold temperatures, for example being in a cold environment, and the skin being able to re-balance its surface temperature quickly.
 The stimulus of cold surroundings causes the tiny muscles (arrector pili muscle) attached to each hair follicle to contract.
-This contraction causes the hair strands to stand straight, the purpose of which is to aid in quicker drying via evaporation of water clinging to the hair which is moved upward and away from the skin.
+This contraction causes the hair strands to stand straight.